 The current planning division is responsible for managing the development proposal process from pre-application through approval by the Planning Commission and City Council.

-It is helpful to bring information about the proposed development, including a sketch plan drawn to scale.
-Planning staff will outline the requirements of the Unified Development Ordinance, any relevant design guidelines, and the Comprehensive Plan.
-Staff will also outline any special studies that may be required for topics such as traffic and stormwater management.
+Please attach information about the proposed development, including a site plan, architectural drawings and/or other supporting documents, drawn to scale.
+Planning staff will outline the requirements of the Unified Development Ordinance, any relevant design guidelines and the Comprehensive Plan.
+Staff will also outline any studies that may be required for topics such as traffic and stormwater management.

-Applications submitted without a pre-application meeting may not be scheduled for hearing.
+Applications submitted without a pre-application meeting may not be scheduled for the Planning Commission.

 Planner of the Day